 100g of peanut butter will provide 25g of protein, but is 588 calories.
 Compare that to a protein shake which can also contain 25g of protein but is only 114 calories (for example).

-Whey protein (and other protein powders) is effective at increasing satiety – how full you feel after a meal.
+5. Protein powder for women is effective at increasing satiety.
+Satiety refers to how full you feel after a meal.
 This is perfect for weight loss diets as it may prevent overeating or snacking between meals.
-It can also mitigate for lower calorie meals.
+It can also supplement lower calorie meals.

 One study found that whey protein reduced short term food intake compared to a placebo group, and compared to carbohydrates (7).
 A 2013 study found that pea protein and casein protein resulted in even higher satiety and reduced food intake compared to whey when ingested 30 minutes before the meal (8).

-Protein may help improve metabolic health.
-According to McGregor & Poppitt (2013) milk protein (whey or casein) has been linked with improved metabolic health, and a reduction in the chances of Type II Diabetes (11).
+6. Protein may help improve metabolic health.
+According to McGregor & Poppitt (2013), milk protein (whey or casein) has been linked with improved metabolic health and a reduction in the chances of type 2 diabetes (10).